asqm/sqpr/README.md

 ```

 That might take a while because it’s downloading all of the data to your
 computer.
-However, if you run `find_questions` (or any other API related
-function) once, then any repetition should be instant as it loads
-everything from your computer rather than downloading it again.

-Let’s query further down to get questions for a specific question.
+Let’s query further down to get questions for a specific
+question.

 ``` r
 sp_tv <- q_ess[q_ess$language_iso == "spa", ]